MassTransit/MassTransit/docs/advanced/sagas/automatonymous.md

 }
 ```

-The remainder of the properites are relevant to the application, and are saved when properly mapped
+The remainder of the properties are relevant to the application, and are saved when properly mapped
 using the saga repository (which can be any supported storage engine, Entity Framework and NHibernate
 are supported out of the box).